ckrivacic/roseasy/README.md

 easily share it with others.
 You could then run that protocol by going "despl next" or whatever.

 INSTALLATION

 git clone https://github.com/ckrivacic/roseasy.git

 python setup.py develop

 USAGE

 roseasy <command> <arguents> [options]

   Note that you do not have the type the full command name; RosEasy is perfectly happy with the first word or even few letters of a command unless there is ambiguity.

 COMMANDS

 setup_workspace <name> [-r] -

   Set up a new or remote workspace.
 This will walk you through the workspace setup process.
 If setting up a remote workspace (i.e., on your own computer for analysis), pass the -r option.
 This will set up a link between the new workspace and the workspace on the cluster (make sure they are named the same).

-submit <workspace> <script path> [options] - submits a job to be run on the cluster.
+submit <workspace> <script path> [options] -

+  Submits a job to be run on the cluster.
 This command takes a python script as an argument.
 The only hard requirement is that the python script defines which type of workspace Roseasy should create for the task.
 The rest of the script may run a PyRosetta job, or simply